Monday, 20 October 2014

 conclusion

-students were getting ready to leave for a short break.
-We were commended by
+In conclusion, the projects were done and students were getting ready to leave for a short break.
+We were commended by the dean of college, head of department and the technologists all present for our outstanding performance during the program.

-to express our skills and what we have learnt so far in civil engineering and
+The SWEP provided an avenue for us all to express our skills and what we have learnt so far in civil engineering and all other engineering discipline.